Sometimes I'll see a fantastic quote and get an impulse to text it to a friend.

 Several years ago I was standing in our living room and I was so mad (read: fearful) and yelling soooo loudly over a remodeling project that I…

-injured my lower back.
+hurt my lower back.

 As soon as I felt the sharp pain, the whole thing became immediately hilarious to me and Pauly but, holy crap, you gotta be a special kind of maniac to do something like that.